harbour/core/harbour/examples/superlib/readme.txt

  * $Id$
  */

 1.)
-Download original sources of SuperLib 3.5 from this link and unpack it:
+Download original sources of SuperLib 3.5 from this page:
     http://www.the-oasis.net/ftpmaster.php3?content=ftplib.htm

 2.)
-Unzip SOURCE.ZIP to this directory.
+Unpack it:
+    unzip supfree.zip
+    unzip SOURCE.ZIP

 3.) *nix users will need convert original filenames to lowercase
-    and EOLs to native format, using this command: hbformat -lFCaseLow=yes -nEol=0 -lIndent=no -lCase=no -lSpaces=no *.prg
+    and EOLs to native format, using this command: hbformat -lFCaseLow=yes -nEol=0 -lIndent=no -lCase=no -lSpaces=no *.c
+    hbformat -lFCaseLow=yes -nEol=0 -lIndent=no -lCase=no -lSpaces=no *.prg

 4.)
 Apply supplied patch to the source using GNU Patch: